Specific indoor air quality problems

 Environmental Tobacco Smoke

 Environmental tobacco smoke, also known as passive or second-hand smoke, is a known carcinogen that has been linked to lung cancer and cancers of the nasal sinuses.
-To reduce your family's cancer risks from this pollutant, prohibit smoking in your home or car.
-When possible, choose smoke-free establishments when eating out.
-Madison is working hard to increase the number of smoke-free locations in the City.
+To reduce your family's cancer risks from this pollutant, prohibit smoking in your home and your car.
+Madison and all of Wisconsin workplaces including restaurants, taverns/bars, and bowling centers are covered by a smoke-free workplace law.

 Household Chemicals (cleaners, disinfectants, pesticides)

-Household cleaners and solvents can be an insidious source of indoor air quality.
+Household cleaners and solvents can be a subtle but harmful source of poor indoor air quality.
 Depending on the chemical involved, a wide range of health effects may occur from improper use, over use or storage of these chemicals.
 To protect your family:

 - Follow label directions carefully when using or storing the chemical.